automorph-org/automorph/docs/Overview.md

 # Overview

-**Automorph** is a Scala [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for calling and serving remote APIs in a few lines of code.
+**Automorph** is a Scala [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call) client and server library for type-safely calling and serving remote APIs in a few lines of code.

 ## Goals